 - Utility & highway department tree trimming and removal – Utilities and highway departments regularly monitor and trim or remove trees along roadsides or utility lines for safety reasons.

 - Dead tree removal – Dead trees are essential to the health of our local ecosystems.
 But there are some dead trees that need to be removed because they may create an unsafe situation.
 Our Resource Management staff regularly removes dead trees from near buildings, roads, parking lots and trails.
 They have been especially active removing trees affected by the emerald ash borer.
-If you see a dead tree that you think poses a safety risk, please fill out our contact form (and select “Fisheries, Wildlife, Trees and Trails”) to let us know where to find it.
+If you see a dead tree that you think poses a safety risk, please fill out our contact form (and select “Issues with Trees or Vegetation”) to let us know where to find it.

 I have a question about coyotes.